cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 **2)** For felCat8, you can reformat the supplemental materials to create a .vcf (with a subset of variants) using `onvert_SupplementaryTable5_to_VCF-and-PED.pl`.

 My strategy ended up filtering a lot of probes (requiring two genotypes that exactly match the reference and alternative expected from the probe design).
 While most (~57k) probes had a BLAST hit to felCat9, I only used ~20k probes.
 However, perhaps I can improve this in the future.
-For example, I believe there are alternative sets of genotypes to export from Genome Studio that may make the gVCF comparison easier.
+For example, I believe there are alternative sets of genotypes to export from GenomeStudio that may make the gVCF comparison easier.

 You can also do this for felCat9 using `convert_SupplementaryTable5_to_VCF-and-PED_felCat9.pl`, but you will first need to run `convert_probe_table_to_FASTA.pl` and `create_felCat9_map_from_probe_BLAST.R`.
 Currently, the number of probes meeting my requirement to combine with a GATK gVCF is within 1000 probes for either felCat8 or felCat9.